-Would you believe me if I told you I never ate avocados until about two years ago?
-Now Ethan says I put avocado on “everything”, which isn’t totally inaccurate…
+Would you believe me if I told you I never even ate avocados until about two years ago?
+Now Ethan says I put it on everything.
+I mean…. he’s not wrong.

-I would absolutely hate for this unfortunate scenario to happen to any of you, so today I’m sharing all my advice on picking the perfect avocado, as well as storage tips, AND lastly, some of my favorite ways to use avocados in meals!
+I don’t want this unfortunate scenario to happen to any of you, and I’m sure you don’t either.
+Keep reading for all my advice on picking the perfect avocado, as well as storage tips, and some of my favorite ways to use avocados in meals!

 Good news: this is actually super easy once you know what you’re looking for.
 When you are picking out an avocado, you want it to be firm, but still be able to press your thumb into it and make a slight indentation.
 This is your indicator that it is ripe and ready to be eaten.